hack-shack/glowfire/README.md

 python make-glowfire.py
 ```

 It builds a custom toolchain for pygame on the Memory LCD.
 It takes about 2 hours to build on a Class 10 U1 microSD.
 There will be no LCD image during this time.
 It configures systemd to automatically start snakewm at boot.

-Pi automatically reboots into snakewm.
+After make-glowfire.py finishes, the Pi will reboot into snakewm.
 This is the snakeware window manager.
-To show app menu, press space key or right click mouse.
+To show the app menu, press space key or right click mouse.

 The touchpad will not work until you flash RP2040 firmware.

 # Flash firmware
 To enable touchpad, install firmware.

 SSH into Pi and copy file to your host computer:
 ~/glowfire/beepy-sdk/src/rp2040-firmware.uf2

 This file contains detailed instructions on flashing the firmware:
 ~/glowfire/beepy-sdk/src/rp2040-instructions.txt

 Remove all cables from the beepy.
 Turn the beepy off.
 Slide beepy power switch to left.
 Connect your host computer to bottom USB-C port on beepy.
 Turn on in DFU mode.
 While holding End Call button, slide beepy power switch to right.
 Continue to hold End Call for 1 second, then release.
 On host computer, drag rp2040-firmware.uf2 file onto mounted RPI_RP2 disk.
 It should copy the file.
 On host computer, eject RPI-RP2 disk.
 Power cycle beepy.
 On beepy, slide power switch to left OFF, then right ON.
 It should boot.
 When beepy turns on, its LED is red.
 When glowfire starts, its LED turns off.

 # Set language
 glowfire is localized for English, French, and Japanese.
 SSH into the beepy.
 Open ~/glowfire/snakewm/wm.py.
 Search for "Language" and uncomment the language you wish to use.

 # Use glowfire
 Use the spacebar or right click to show the app menu.
 If SnakeWM crashes or exits, systemd automatically relaunches it.
 To disable auto relaunch, "sudo service snakewm disable"

 Shutdown system with system > shutdown, or holding End Call button (rightmost) for 5 seconds.

 Mouse pointer has no right or bottom limits.
 If you lose the pointer, move it to the upper left.

 ## Keyboard Shortcuts
   * Invert screen: Press berry key.
 A tiny asterisk in a box will appear in the upper right of the screen.
 Press 0 ("microphone") key.
 Screen colors will invert.

+## Known Issues
+This is an experimental system.
+  * Any app which uses sound will crash if no audio output device is detected.
+  * Many apps are incomplete, including most games and image/dither.

 # Take apart example apps
 Examine the snakeware apps in ~/glowfire/snakewm/apps/

-Consult the pygame-gui Quick Start page:
+Read the pygame-gui Quick Start page:
 https://pygame-gui.readthedocs.io/en/latest/quick_start.html

 Begin by taking apart a very simple app, like minitime.
 Compare its code to a more complex app.
 pygame-gui has useful documentation within its source code.
 pygame-gui source code is in beepy-sdk/src/pygame_gui/pygame_gui/

 candLED and tracstar have GUI controls with attached events.
 Examine these if you are interested in working with controls.

-snakeye is a rolling CPU graph.
-This is a good area to examine.
+tracstar and audio apps will crash if no USB sound card is attached.

 # Run snakewm on your desktop computer
 Clone the glowfire repo onto your desktop: